As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 While man made… Concrete countertops also provide a natural look and feel to your outdoor kitchen.

 Concrete countertops also avoid some of the pitfalls of natural materials.
 They can be structurally reinforced.
-Therefore, concrete can better handle temperature fluctuations and ground movement.
+Therefore, concrete can better handle temperature changes and ground movement.

 On the other hand… Concrete is a softer and more porous material.
 As a result, it’s more susceptible to staining and scratching.
 Concrete will also require maintenance and re-sealing over time.